justinross102/386-blog/_posts/2023-10-28-third-post.md

 ```

 # Combining Data for Friday and Saturday

-Once I got the API working, I collected data from it during the Morning, Afternoon, and Evening on a Friday and Saturday.
+Sadly, this API only provides current ride information, so I could not build a dataset from wait times from previous weeks and months.
+Instead, I collected data using the API during the Morning, Afternoon, and Evening on a Friday and Saturday (after all, the weekend is the only time a college student should go to a theme park during a semester).
 I combined all 6 dataframes together, adding a column to represent the day of the week.
 I had to do some difficult wrangling to create 3 columns for both the `wait_time` and `is_open` variables, depending on the time of day.

 The finished dataframe shows every attraction twice, once for Friday and once for Saturday.
 Each row has three `is_open` columns and three `wait_time` columns, for Morning, Afternoon, and Evening.
 When printed, it looks like this:
 ```python